a triathlon training camp for all bodies, skills, and abilities

 1. I am a triathlon coach.
 USAT Level One Certified.
 I'm also a Level 2 Certifed Masters Swimming Coach.
 I also have a Masters in Education.
 I've worked with women as a coach in various ways for my entire life.
 If you want to know more, you can check me out on LinkedIn or Training Peaks.

 2. I have a team.
-We're all women.
 We're all body positive.
 We all believe that we are stronger together.

 3. If you want to join my team, that's awesome.
 Let's talk.
 If you have a coach and/or a team and you love them, that's also awesome.
 Either way, you are welcome at this training camp.
 You won't be sold to.
 Period.
 We're gathering to learn skills, have fun, and get stronger.
 Those are the most important things.

 4. This camp is definitely aimed towards newer triathletes.
 If you've never done a triathlon, if you're nervous about doing your next one, if you've never had the experience of learning some basic skills, this camp is for you!